AdrianLutu/VQPP/README.md

 # VQPP: Video Query Performance Prediction Benchmark

-This repository contains the official code and data for the paper **"VQPP: Video Query Performance Prediction Benchmark"**.
+This repository contains the official code for the paper **"VQPP: Video Query Performance Prediction Benchmark"**.

 VQPP is a benchmark designed to evaluate methods that estimate the difficulty of a text query for video retrieval systems.
 It standardizes the evaluation of **Pre-retrieval** and **Post-retrieval** QPP estimators across two datasets (MSR-VTT, VATEX) and two state-of-the-art retrieval architectures (GRAM, VAST).

+The official data can be found [here](https://huggingface.co/datasets/funzon3/VQPP/tree/main).
+Please download the contents of the dataset and place them in the resources directory inside the repo.

 ##  Repository Structure